marcus-grant/infra/collections/macos/roles/homebrew/README.md

 # marcus_grant.macos.homebrew

-A homebrew installer for macOS that also installs taps, casks and packages after installing homebrew's dependencies and the program itself.
+A role that uses a pre-installed homebrew to install taps, casks and packages.

 ## Requirements